mvnrsa/FiberyAPIs/README.md

 ## Integrations API

-If all you want is to publish your models to Fibery all you need to do is add your types with the corresponding model classes and fields to the config file.
+If all you want is to publish your models to Fibery all you need to do is add your types with the corresponding model classes and fields to the config file and change `integrations_enabled` to `true`.
-There is a sensible sample using a hypothetical currencies type in the config file.
+There is a sensible sample of a hypothetical currencies type in the config file.

 Then simply point your Fibery integration to `https://your.laravel.host/api/fibery` and let Fibery do the rest. :-)

+The built-in code uses `Model::all()` to fetch all rows and then applies `->only($field)` to each model to return only the configured fields.
+Note that you can include any attribute(s) from your model, not only columns from the database, but unfortunately this is not well suited to large datasets (yet).

+If you want to do something more complex, such as filtering or aggregating your data, you can add a `getFiberyData()`method to your model that returns the items in a two dimensional array.
+The built-in code checks for and uses the method if it exists.

 ## REST API